Josh

 moments, hopefully providing a little bit of something for everyone.

-"At this point, its sort of become an organic thing for
+"At this point, it’s sort of become an organic thing for

 us.
 I think we sort of have a sense of how much action to have in